abdeladim-s/tensorboard_plugin_customizable_plots/README.md

 ```bash
 pip install tensorboard-plugin-customizable-plots
 ```
-After running Tensorboard, a new tab labeled `CUSTMOZIABLE PLOTS` will be added to your dashboard.
+After running Tensorboard, a new tab labeled `CUSTMOZIABLE PLOTS` will be added to the Tensorboard dashboard.

 ## Features
-The plugin has almost the same features as the `TIME SERIES` or the `CUSTOM SCALARS` dashboards, plus [plotly.js](https://github.com/plotly/plotly.js/) features:
+The plugin has almost the same features as the `TIME SERIES` or the `SCALARS` dashboards, plus [plotly.js](https://github.com/plotly/plotly.js/) features:

 * The ability to customize the plot title and the axis labels.